tsherwen/AC_tools/README.rst

 Quick Start
 -----------

-Functions within **AC_Tools** that can be important and used for various tasks for handling model output and observations.
+Functions within **AC_Tools** can be used for various tasks for handling model output and observations.

 An exmample would be importing NetCDF files or converting ctm.bpch files from a directory of GEOS-Chem_ output (with ``tracerinfo.dat`` and ``diaginfo.dat`` files).